 Day 7.
 We are nearly at Budapest and you’ll notice the towns and villages becoming more frequent as the day goes on.
 Today we are on the east side of the river and just before Rackeve the river splits into two and won’t meet again for around 60km near the centre of Budapest.
 We are following the smaller of the two arms, Rackevei Soroksari-Duna, which are the banks upon which our overnight town tonight sits.

 Day 8.
 It’s not too far to the capital city today and its urban sprawl will greet us early in the ride.
 The new urban terrain offers many interesting insights into life here in Budapest and we wind our way through streets, parks and bike path into town.
 Our hotel, situated in Pest (the eastern side of the city) is only five minutes walking away from the Parlament, an architectural masterpiece.
-Just cross the Chain Bridge and you’ll be at the foothills of Buda, the most historical part of town, well known for its castle, one of the must-see destinations in the city and a great central location where you’ll be close to most of the sights on your rest day tomorrow.
+Just cross the Chain Bridge and you’ll be at the foothills of Buda, the most historical part of town, well known for its castle, one of the must-see destinations in the city.

 Day 9.
 Budapest is paradise for the curious traveller with interesting people, buildings, culture and vibrance waiting around every corner and you will enjoy it all the more after a guided walking tour (included) gives you some insight into it all.
 The city has a youthful vibe to it, with colourful nightlife and a busy social landscape, mixing effortlessly with the world-class classical music scene, museums, history, architecture and famous natural thermal baths.
 Budapest is one of Europe’s most delightful and enjoyable cities and a wonderful place to spend a day off the bike recharging the batteries and exploring new things.